lokhman/django-better-choices/README.md

 PageStatus.ON_HOLD == 'custom_on_hold'     # True
 PageStatus.CREATED == PageStatus.CREATED   # True
 ```
-> `Choices.Value` is an immutable string class, which object cannot be modified after initialisation.
+> `Choices.Value` is an immutable string class, which instance cannot be modified after initialisation.
 Native non-magic `str` methods can be overridden in `Choices.Value` custom parameters. `Choices.Value` behaves like a normal string, e.g. `{'val1': 'something'}[CHOICES.VAL1] == 'something'`.

 ### Search in choices
 Search in choices is performed by value.